DwillDev/FrEndMen-3-Column-Preview-Card/README.md

 ### Continued development

-I am still notc ompletely comfortable with using calc(), as the use cases I saw for it were a bit confusing.
+I am still not completely comfortable with using calc(), as the use cases I saw for it were a bit confusing.
 I plan to learn more about it so that I can implement it in the most useful way.

 ### Useful resources